QuickBooks Receipt Capture: 10 Methods Compared

 Mostly email, high volume

 Expensent.
 It connects to your Gmail/Outlook/IMAP and lets you forward selected invoices with one click or set up forwarding rules from existing emails.
-Setup takes about 5 minutes.
+Setup time depends on inbox access, destination settings, and how many recurring invoice patterns you test.

 You need line-item extraction